SamuelWhitton/natural-daina/README.md

 ```

 ### Classes, Types, Objects and Dependancies
-This is the minimal definition of a class called **ClassA**. **ClassA** is the identifier of the class.
+The following example shows the minimal definition of a class called **ClassA**. **ClassA** is the identifier of the class.
 An identifier can contain one or more alpha numeric characters or underscores.
-An identifier cannot be just an underscore.
 ```
 [ClassA] {}
 ```
 Adding another class called **ClassB**.
 ```
-[ClassA] {}
+[ClassA] {
+    @ This is the body of ClassA
+}

-[ClassB] {}
+[ClassB] {
+    @ This is the body of ClassB
+}
 ```
 A class can reference other classes if it includes a dependancy list.
 A class **ClassC** is added which references **ClassA** and **ClassB** with a dependancy list.
-The dependancy list is comma seperated and can only include the identifiers of classes.
+The dependancy list is comma seperated and can only include the identifiers of other classes.
 ```
 [ClassA] {}